EstimatedEst. Read Time: 19 minutes

 Back to the bench: If you are in a guillotine position during a Traditional Bench Press, you’re leaving yourself no room for the rotator cuff muscles to properly function.

 Even worse, if the weight gets a little heavy and the bar path starts to go forward, you’re going to get internal rotation in the shoulder.
-The result?
+The result of this bad bar path?
 You’re going to cause serious injury to the rotator cuff.

 You don’t want flared elbows during the Bench Press, so where should your elbows go?